Stelly's Secondary School

 Stelly's Secondary School is a public secondary school in Saanichton, British Columbia.
 It is located in School District 63 Saanich and teaches students in grades 9–12.
 Stelly's offers a wide range of academic classes and programs, as well as athletics programs and extra curricular clubs.

 Stelly's is known around the area for its community outreach efforts, as outlined in the Maclean's magazine article titled Canada's Best High Schools.
 The school is also home to The Boulders Climbing Gym.

 History

 The first principal was Lyle Garroway (1977–1994).
-Garroway was followed by Mike McKay (1994–1998), Bob Lee (1998–2005), Bruce Frith (2005–2011), Peter Westhaver (2011–2016), Sally Hansen (2016–2021) and Melanie Paas (2022-current).
+Garroway was followed by Mike McKay (1994–1998), Bob Lee (1998–2005), Bruce Frith (2005–2011), Peter Westhaver (2011–2016), Sally Hansen (2016–2021), Melanie Paas (2022–2025) and Sean Hayes (2025–present).

 Academics and programs

-Beyond the regular academic offerings, students can enroll in University Placement Social Studies, Advanced Placement Physics and English Literature, Global Perspectives, Leadership, Outdoor Pursuits, Fashion Design, Musical Theatre, Concert Band, Jazz Band, Choir, Vocal Jazz, French Immersion, and a wide range of apprenticeship programs.
+Beyond the regular academic offerings, students can enroll in University Placement Social Studies, Advanced Placement Computer Science and English Literature, Global Perspectives, Leadership, Outdoor Pursuits, Textiles, Musical Theatre, Concert Band, Jazz Band, Choir, Vocal Jazz, French Immersion, and a wide range of apprenticeship programs.

 Stelly's offers a French immersion program in which students can enroll in order to obtain a Dual Dogwood diploma.